William Robertson (Otago cricketer)

 William Alexander Robertson (born 22 September 1940) is a New Zealand former cricketer.
 He played four first-class matches for Otago during the 1960–61 season.

 Robertson was born at Ranfurly in Central Otago in 1940.
-He played for Southland from the 1957–58 season, including in the Hawke Cup between 1960–61 and 1968–69, and for Otago age-group sides between 1958–59 and 1962–63.
+He played for Southland from the 1957–58 season, including in the Hawke Cup between 1960–61 and 1968–69, and for Otago age-group teams between 1958–59 and 1962–63.

 All four of Robertson's first-class appearances for Otago came during the 1960–61 season.
 A right-handed batsman, he made his debut in the province's first Plunket Shield match of the season against Canterbury at Carisbrook as a replacement for Artie Dick who had injured his hand.
-After scoring 22 runs in his first innings before recording a duck in his second, Robertson retained his place in the side, although this remained his highest first-class score.
-He dropped out of the Otago side for the final Shield match of the season after having made a total of 43 runs in seven first-class innings.
+After scoring 22 runs in his first innings before recording a duck in his second, Robertson retained his place in the team, although this remained his highest first-class score.
+He dropped out of the Otago team for the final Shield match of the season after having made a total of 43 runs in seven first-class innings.